iancodygit/Graffiti/README.md

 ## Features

-### 🗺️ Interactive Map
+### 🗺️ Discover Street Art
-- View graffiti pins on an interactive map
+- Browse graffiti pins in a card-based feed
-- Custom image-based markers showing thumbnail previews
+- Beautiful photo cards with artist info
-- Tap markers to view pin details
+- Tap to like pins directly from the feed
-- Map clustering support included
+- Detailed pin information with tags and locations

+**Note**: The app uses a card-based view instead of an interactive map for Expo Go compatibility.
+For a real map with markers, you'll need to create a development build (`npx expo run:ios` or `npx expo run:android`).

 ### 👤 User Profile
 - Anonymous authentication using device ID (no signup required!)